WarioWare: Snapped!: Reception

+The game received mixed to negative reviews from critics, who panned the inaccuracy of the camera control scheme and the lack of content.
+It has a score of 53 on review aggregator Metacritic, the lowest of any WarioWare or Wario game.
+It is the second lowest rated game part of the greater Mario franchise after Donkey Kong: Barrel Blast, which is the worst rated.

 In IGNs Japanese DSiWare impressions, they commented that they found the camera not up to the task of making this game entertaining.
 They disliked that the player's head and hands are shown as silhouettes, and how difficult it was to get the right lighting.
 They also commented that even when the game works, that it's not fun.
 They criticized the minigames for giving the player a lot of time, saying that it loses the intensity of its predecessor as a result, which was praised for allowing the player to play them in short bursts.
 In Anoop Gantayat's impressions, he commented that because it shows himself in silhouette form, it's hard for him to tell the difference between his head and hand sometimes, and that the game often couldn't tell either.
 He said that he was not able to complete a full game of it because of this problem, and that the minigames weren't very fun anyway, suggesting that gamers save their yen.
 Tiny Cartridge found the "goofy microgames" to be enjoyable, as well as the slideshow at the end showing the player acting silly at the end of a set of minigames, but criticized it for having difficulty in getting the camera to work due to the lighting.

-On the western market, it received very mixed reviews.
+On the western market, it received mixed reviews.
 GameRankings calculate an average of 51%, based on 14 reviews.
-GameSpot gave a "poor" 4 out of 10, criticizing the number of minigames and the sensitivity of the camera, ending the review by saying that "you can get much better value from your 500 Nintendo points than spending them on Snapped".
-IGN on the other hand gave a more positive review, 7.8 out of 10, praising the fun of the minigames, but saying that the lack of saving feature to the pictures taken on the game is a weak point of it, while also criticizing the camera.
+GameSpot gave the game a "poor" 4/10 score, criticizing its lack of content and the camera's sensitivity, ending the review by saying that "you can get much better value from your 500 Nintendo points than spending them on Snapped".
+IGN on the other hand gave the game a 7.8/10, praising the fun minigames while criticizing its camera functionality as well as the inability to save pictures.